-- Call your doctor right away if you have any signs of bleeding problems, like bruising; black, tarry, or bloody stools; bleeding gums; blood in the urine; coughing up blood; cuts that take a long time to stop bleeding; feel dizzy; feeling very tired or weak; nosebleeds; pain or swelling; throwing up blood or throw up that looks like coffee grounds; or very bad headache.
+- Call the doctor right away if your child has any signs of bleeding problems, like bruising; black, tarry, or bloody stools; bleeding gums; blood in the urine; coughing up blood; cuts that take a long time to stop bleeding; feeling dizzy; feeling very tired or weak; nosebleeds; pain or swelling; throwing up blood or throw up that looks like coffee grounds; or very bad headache.

 - It is used to treat blood clots.

 - It is used to thin the blood so that clots will not form.

 - It is used to lower the chance of heart attack, stroke, and death in some people.

 - If your child is allergic to this drug; any part of this drug; or any other drugs, foods, or substances.
 Tell the doctor about the allergy and what signs your child had.